mammuth/ha-fritzbox-tools/README.md

 ## Example Automations and Scripts
 **Script: Reconnect / get new IP**

 The following script can be used to easily add a reconnect button to your UI.
+If you want to reboot your fritzbox, you can use fritzbox_tools.reboot instead.

 ```yaml
 fritz_box_reconnect: